-Any use of tracking, low loader or 'A' frame vehicles must be referred to the Metropolitan Police Film Unit with the identified route.
-The Metropolitan Police Film Unit can not make any decisions until the production identify the exact roads on which they wish to film.
-Any filming on roads over 40 mph will require a police presence.
+Any use of tracking, low loader or 'A' frame vehicles must be referred to the MPS Film Unit with the identified route.
+The MPS Film Unit cannot make any decisions until the production identify the exact roads on which they wish to film.
+Any filming on roads over 40 mph may require a police presence.
 The type of road and its layout will dictate what level of police presence will be required to manage the associated risks.
 Any use of the Strategic Road Network will be with the agreement of Transport for London (TfL).